 On February 14, 2017, the Allard Prize welcomed Dr. Khin Zaw Win, an activist and the Director of the Yangon-based capacity-building Tampadipa Institute, to Allard Hall to speak about the challenge of democratic change in Myanmar via videoconference.
-In attendance were representatives from the UBC Institute of Asian Research; Allard Law students, including the International Justice and Human Rights Clinic; members of Vancouver-based Burmese communities, and members of the public.
+In attendance were representatives from the UBC Institute of Asian Research; Peter A. Allard School of Law students, including the International Justice and Human Rights Clinic; members of Vancouver-based Burmese communities, and members of the public.

 Khin Zaw Win has worked on Myanmar’s political and social conflicts for decades.
 Since the 1988 Uprising, which included protests and civil unrest against the military regime of the Burma Socialist Programme Party, he has been fully immersed in Myanmar’s transitions from the longest running civil war to a durable peace; authoritarianism to democracy; a centralized, majoritarian system of governance to greater devolution of power and recognition of ethnic aspirations; and an ailing hybrid command/market economy to a healthy, open one.
 Because of this work, he was unjustly held in Myanmar as a political prisoner from 1994 to 2005.